Benefits of Buying a Used Car

 - Manufacturers usually consider only late-model, relatively low-mileage used cars and trucks with no history of major damage for their certification programs.

 - CPO vehicles undergo a rigid inspection process of mechanical and cosmetic items before they obtain certification.

 - CPO vehicles are normally covered by a warranty that extends beyond the original factory warranty.
 The warranty often includes the same features as a new-vehicle warranty, such as roadside assistance.

 - Several manufacturers offer special financing on CPO vehicles, usually at lower rates than those on new-car loans or the typical, higher used-car loan rates.

-Buyers should be aware that they pay more for a CPO car than for a regular used car, but the higher price may be worth it for the extra coverage and the peace of mind they receive.
+Buyers should be aware that they pay more for a CPO car than for a typical used car, but the higher price should be worth it for the extra attention, coverage and the peace of mind buyers receive.

 Once you drive your new car off the dealership lot, its value will drop immediately in your early years of ownership.
 On mainstream vehicles, expect your new car to lose at least 30 percent of its value in the first two years of ownership.
 Consult used-car value guides to get an idea of what a particular model will be worth in the future.
 Leasing guides are another good source, even if you intend to buy instead.
 Lease payments are calculated based on residual, or resale, values.